shunjiezhao/tinykv/doc/project2-RaftKV.md

 >
 > - Use `WriteBatch` to save these states at once.
 > - See other functions at `peer_storage.go` for how to read and write these states.
-> - Set the environment variable LOG_LEVEL=debug which may help you in debugging, see also the all available [log levels](../log/log.go).

 ### Implement Raft ready process

 In project2 part A, you have built a tick-based Raft module.
 Now you need to write the outer process to drive it.
 Most of the code is already implemented under `kv/raftstore/peer_msg_handler.go` and `kv/raftstore/peer.go`.
 So you need to learn the code and finish the logic of `proposeRaftCommand` and `HandleRaftReady`.
 Here are some interpretations of the framework.

 The Raft `RawNode` is already created with `PeerStorage` and stored in `peer`.
 In the raft worker, you can see that it takes the `peer` and wraps it by `peerMsgHandler`.
-The `peerMsgHandler` mainly has two functions: one is `HandleMsg` and the other is `HandleRaftReady`.
+The `peerMsgHandler` mainly has two functions: one is `HandleMsgs` and the other is `HandleRaftReady`.

-`HandleMsg` processes all the messages received from raftCh, including `MsgTypeTick` which calls `RawNode.Tick()`  to drive the Raft, `MsgTypeRaftCmd` which wraps the request from clients and `MsgTypeRaftMessage` which is the message transported between Raft peers.
+`HandleMsgs` processes all the messages received from raftCh, including `MsgTypeTick` which calls `RawNode.Tick()`  to drive the Raft, `MsgTypeRaftCmd` which wraps the request from clients and `MsgTypeRaftMessage` which is the message transported between Raft peers.
 All the message types are defined in `kv/raftstore/message/msg.go`.
 You can check it for detail and some of them will be used in the following parts.

 After the message is processed, the Raft node should have some state updates.
 So `HandleRaftReady` should get the ready from Raft module and do corresponding actions like persisting log entries, applying committed entries and sending raft messages to other peers through the network.